yennanliu/CS_basics/doc/faq/faq_spark_hadoop.md

 	- A Task is a single operation `(.map or .filter)` happening on a specific RDD partition.
 	- Each Task is executed as a single thread in an Executor
 	- If your dataset has 2 Partitions, an operation such as a filter() will trigger 2 Tasks, one for each Partition.
+	- Stage is a TaskSet, split the stage result to different Executors is a task

 - Each `stage` contains as many `tasks` as `partitions` of the `RDD`
 	- i.e. partition  (part of RDD) -> task (part of stage)